AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 - Fully changed the shell script to accomodate the `select` code which displays the file/folder paths and automatically accounts for the path when chosen.
 - I ran into some issues when trying to integrate this, mostly with pathing issues for R code but I fixed to by getting the absolute path of the directory regardless of where the relative directory is located.
 - I will be running this in Wynton with a big dataset.

+### 6/5
+- Added config file for the script's Wynton version.
+Wynton has also been down so I can't do trial runs but I have made the job submission script with a heavy emphasis on the MEMORY.
+- I will test it when Wynton is up and running.